 MySpazz Posted December 12, 2025 Report Posted December 12, 2025 Should say "That developer that went bankrupt....has directors who are now part of the new company taking on development!"
 So a company went belly up, then the same directors came back around and scooped 1.9m Cagey 1 Quote

 MySpazz Posted December 18, 2025 Report Posted December 18, 2025 THIS... https://www.facebook.com/PerthshireLocal/posts/pfbid02PG7PDrEe4rXeskAX9kx29KQUZnZcFS3oYe4GTMaKaG1TrxQWh5tYy1pXHWDQPfAWl My post on the £1.9m grant for "The Heiton" sparked a fierce debate about fairness.
 That emotion is valid.
 But to understand the real impact on our city, we need to move past the politics and understand the entity.
 I have done some due diligence on the public record to understand exactly who Perth just bet £1.9m on.
 1. Developers First, Hoteliers Second - The narrative is that a "Hotel Operator" is coming to town.
 The reality is that Rogue City Hotels is effectively the hospitality arm of Henley Homes, a major London-based property developer.
 Why does this distinction matter?
 Because developers operate on Asset Value, not just RevPAR.
 They take difficult buildings (like the Council Chambers), utilise their construction arm to convert them, and then operate them to yield a return on the asset.
 They are not sentimental operators, they are disciplined asset managers.
 2. The "Phoenix" Structure - There has been discussion about "collapsed firms."
 The public record confirms that a previous entity, Rogue City Hotel Group Limited, entered administration and was dissolved in 2025, reportedly leaving significant debts.
 The new Perth project is being led by a new entity (Lock Terrace Ltd), directed by the same key figures.
 In the world of high-stakes London development, using SPVs (Special Purpose Vehicles) that can fold without bringing down the parent group is standard practice.
 To the local market, a dissolved company looks like failure.
 To a developer, it is often just risk management.
 It proves we are dealing with sophisticated financial operators who know exactly how to protect their downside.
 3. The "Lean" Philosophy - The brand’s leadership has previously championed a "disruptive" model.
 Editing out the non-essentials.
 They tend to avoid heavy Food & Beverage operations, gyms, or spas, the "cost centres" that drag down margin.
 They prefer technology-led check-ins and partnerships with local restaurants over running complex, staff-heavy kitchens.
 This means they will likely run this 74-bed hotel with a fraction of the headcount of a traditional 4-star property.
 Perth hasn't just funded a hotel, it has funded a highly efficient, unsentimental asset management machine.
 They are coming with London development capital, a liability-limiting structure, and a hyper-efficient operating model.
-Quote
+Melbourne Saint 1 Quote

 slf Posted December 22, 2025 Report Posted December 22, 2025 Could have housed some dudes in there and got there poll tax off them someone living in the city centre Someone got rodgered and it couldnae be the council.therefore it was us that got stuffed i wondered did they adequately receive as nice financial remuneration for actively voting on this. stinks . where will they park there vehicles 🚗 Quote